 A felony, a conviction for PC 288.7(a) carries a potential sentence of 25 years to life in a California state prison.
 If the sexual act involves oral sex or sexual penetration, the offense carries 15 years to life in prison.

 A defendant can raise a legal defense to beat a child molesting charge.
 A few common sex crime defenses are:

 - the alleged victim does not meet the age criteria for the crime,

 - any contact was not sexual in nature, and/or

 A violation of PC 288.7(a) is a felony and carries a potential sentence of life in prison.

 PENALTIES FOR SEX CRIMES IN LOS ANGELES, CA

-The prosecution will work hard to get a conviction, and it may ask for the harshest penalty allowed by law for your sex crime.
-Penalties for sex offenses can vary widely, depending on the specific offense and whether you have a criminal record.
+The prosecution will push hard to obtain a conviction, and they often ask for the harshest penalty allowed by law for your sex crime.
+Penalties for sex offenses can vary widely, depending on the specific offense, whether you have a prior criminal record and other factors.
 After a conviction for a sex crime in Los Angeles, the defendant might be subject to any number of punishments, including: